ammanvedi/purescript-aws-lambda/readme.md

 ### Create Your Own `.env` File
 Create a `.env` file in the root of the project which matches the structure of the `.env.example` provided.
 See here for help getting [AWS secret keys](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html)

-### Initialise Terraform
-Run `./scripts/tf-init.sh` to install all terraform modules and set up the S3 backend (where terraform will store the state of your project)

 ### Run a Build
 Run `./scripts/build.sh` and with any luck your code will be built to the dist folder.
 You can have a look and see whet purescript will generate from the purs files.

+### Invoke the Function Locally
+Run `./scripts/sam-invoke.sh` to call your lambda function locally.

+### Initialise Terraform
+Run `./scripts/tf-init.sh` to install all terraform modules and set up the S3 backend (where terraform will store the state of your project)

 ### Run a Terraform Plan
 Run `./scripts/tf-plan.sh` to see what changes will be applied to your infrastructure.
 On the first run you should see alot of resources being created